jweingardt12/mlb_mcp/README.md

 - Python 3.11+
 - fastmcp library for MCP protocol support
-- pybaseballstats for MLB data access
+- pybaseball for MLB data access
-- pandas, numpy (installed automatically as dependencies)
+- pandas, numpy, and other dependencies (installed automatically)

 ## Installation